Tailored Support

 Culturally appropriate education

-Westernised sexual health education programs may be inappropriate for international students because of the social stigma that is often attached to sexual education in more conservative countries.
+Westernised sexual health education programs may be inappropriate for cross-border learners because of the social stigma that is often attached to sexual education in more conservative countries.
 You might therefore consider developing culturally appropriate education programmes, which should include education on the role of GPs in discussing sexual health, and guiding students toward reliable online information sources (see resources at the end of this module for some suggestions).

 For Chinese international students, Lim et al (2022) suggest the use of popular social network platforms (e.g., WeChat, Renren) to facilitate dissemination of sexual health information.